 Damn it, where the hell was his daughter?

-He caught the look of his wife Julia with a gutted feeling and shrugged helplessly.
+He caught the look of his wife Julia with a strange gut feeling and shrugged helplessly.
 They couldn’t do anything about it.
 He sadly watched her, the way she tried to hide her worry by intensely taking care of Helen.
 Sweet little Helen!
-She was the nestling of the family, only five years old.
+She was the nesting of the family, only five years old.
 She played airily with her dolls.
 One of them was named Marie, wherefore she was burbling happily that name.
 It hurt him to hear constantly that name.

 The secret services sheltered and protected his family for weeks and until now, everything went down like planned.
 Why not now?
 What was the reason for the sudden disappearance of his daughter?
 As long as she wasn’t found, he wouldn’t leave, wouldn’t sally.
 Not without her!